 This course provides students with an opportunity to carry out a significant project in the field of environmental engineering, science, technology, planning, or management as a part of their graduate program.
 The project is individually tailored and supervised under the direction of a faculty member and may involve conducting a semester-long research project, an in-depth literature review, a non-laboratory study, or application of a recent development in the field.
 The student may be required to participate in conferences relevant to the area of study.
-To enroll in this course, the student must be a graduate candidate in the environmental engineering, science, and management program within the latter half of the degree requirements and must obtain the approval and support of a sponsoring faculty member in the Department of Geography and Environmental Engineering.
+To enroll in this course, the student must be a graduate candidate in the Environmental Engineering, Science, and Management Program within the latter half of the degree requirements and must obtain the approval and support of a sponsoring faculty member in the Department of Environmental Health and Engineering.
 The proposal description and completed required forms must be submitted prior to registration for approval by the student's advisor and the program chair.
 A maximum of one independent project course may be applied toward the master's degree or post-master's certificate.